Mary Ann Cotton: Trial and execution

 Cotton's trial began at Durham Assizes on 5 March 1873.
 The delay was caused by a problem in the selection of prosecution counsel.
 A Mr Aspinwall was first considered but the Attorney General, Sir John Duke Coleridge, whose decision it was, chose his friend and protégé Charles Russell.
 Russell's appointment over Aspinwall led to a question in the House of Commons.
 However, it was accepted, and Russell conducted the prosecution.
 The Cotton case was the first of several famous poisoning cases he would be involved in during his career, including those of Adelaide Bartlett and Florence Maybrick.

 The defence in the case was handled by Thomas Campbell Foster, who argued during the trial that Charles had died from inhaling arsenic used as a dye in the green wallpaper of the Cotton home.
 The doctor testified that there was no other powder on the same shelf in the chemist's shop as the arsenic, only liquid; the chemist himself claimed that there were other powders.
 Campbell Foster argued that it was possible that the chemist had mistakenly used arsenic powder instead of bismuth powder (used to treat diarrhoea), when preparing a bottle for Cotton because he had been distracted by talking to other people.
 The jury retired for 90 minutes before returning a guilty verdict.

 The Times correspondent reported on 20 March: "After conviction the wretched woman exhibited strong emotion but this gave place in a few hours to her habitual cold, reserved demeanour and while she harbours a strong conviction that the royal clemency will be extended towards her, she staunchly asserts her innocence of the crime that she has been convicted of."
 Several petitions were presented to the Home Secretary, but to no avail.
 Mary Ann Cotton was hanged at Durham County Gaol on 24 March 1873 by William Calcraft; she died, not from her neck breaking, but by strangulation caused by the rope being rigged too short, possibly deliberately.

 Of Mary Ann's 13 children, only two survived her: Margaret Edith (1873–1954) and her son George from her marriage to James Robinson.

 Television and radio drama

 In 2015 ITV filmed a two-part television drama, Dark Angel, starring Joanne Froggatt as Cotton.
 The series also featured Alun Armstrong, Jonas Armstrong and Emma Fielding.
 The first part of the dramatisation was broadcast on 31 October 2016, the second part was broadcast on 7 November.
 The drama was inspired by the book Mary Ann Cotton: Britain's First Female Serial Killer by David Wilson, a criminologist.

-The Mary Ann Cotton case was partly dramatized on an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.
+The Mary Ann Cotton case was partly dramatized in an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.